Ford v Ferrari: Release

 Ford v Ferrari premiered at the Telluride Film Festival on August 30, 2019, and screened at the Toronto International Film Festival on September 9, 2019.
-It was subsequently released in the United States on November 15 by 20th Century Fox in 2D, IMAX, and Dolby Cinema formats.
+It was subsequently released in the United States on November 15.
 It was previously scheduled to be released on June 28.

 The first trailer for the film debuted on June 2, 2019, during Game 2 of the 2019 NBA Finals.

 Home media

 The film was released on digital format by 20th Century Fox Home Entertainment on January 28, 2020, and on 4K Ultra HD Blu-ray and DVD on February 11, 2020.

 Reception

 Box office

 Ford v Ferrari grossed $117.6 million in the United States and Canada, and $107.9 million in other territories, for a worldwide total of $225.5 million.

 In the United States and Canada, the film was released alongside Charlie's Angels and The Good Liar, and was projected to gross $23–30 million from 3,528 theaters in its opening weekend.
 It made $10.9 million on its first day, including $2.1 million from Thursday night previews.
 It went on to debut to $31.5 million, topping the box office.
-In its second weekend the film dropped 50% to $15.7 million, finishing second behind newcomer Frozen II, and then made $13.2 million in its third weekend (including $19 million over the five-day Thanksgiving frame), finishing third.
+In its second weekend the film dropped 50% to $15.7 million, finishing second behind newcomer Frozen 2, and then made $13.2 million in its third weekend (including $19 million over the five-day Thanksgiving frame), finishing third.
 It continued to hold well in the following weeks, making $6.7 million and $4.1 million in its fourth and fifth weekends.